eclipse-tractusx/sldt-digital-twin-registry/docs/architecture/6-crosscutting-concepts.md

 ##### Extend Shell

-A new parameter `createdDate` will be added to the shell object at the time of creation and will be returned.
+A new parameter `createdAt` will be added to the shell object at the time of creation and will be returned.

 ```json
 {